-Established Ad Platforms, Or Thinking About Where Your Tribe Gathers
+Established Ad Platforms, Vs. Thinking About Where Your Tribe Gathers

 You have a couple broad options when putting your product or service to market: 1) using established ad platforms like Google and Facebook (whether you configure the targeting, or they do, or both), 2) considering where your demographic gathers and placing ads there.
 Just as important is what you do with the attention you’ve gotten.

-As Gary Vaynerchuk points out, it’s really just an attention economy.
-Meaning, you can theoretically advertise anywhere human attention is directed.
+As Gary Vaynerchuk points out, marketing is really about placing notices and offers in ‘attention markets’.
+Meaning: you can theoretically advertise anywhere human attention is directed.

 And in fact all marketing channels, media and sources work because of this fact.
 But it’s helpful to think in terms of ‘where do people look?’, or ‘where does their attention go?’ rather than considering a known or standard list of marketing channels.